chetansinghsajwan/notes/http/status-code/2xx.md

+---
+status: completed
+---

 # HTTP Status Code 2xx Class

+This class is known as **Successful** class of status code.

-The 2xx (Successful) class of status code indicates that the client's request was successfully received, understood, and accepted.
+This class indicates that the client's request was successfully received, understood, and accepted.

 ## References